kbjiang/03_paper_and_talk/GPT/sparks of AGI based on GPT4.md

 [talk](https://youtu.be/qbIk7-JPB2c) by leading author.
 [Here](https://youtu.be/qbIk7-JPB2c?t=2386) is an interesting example and insight.
 He argues how it is possible for future GPT to overcome initial mistakes through reasoning, i.e., overcome the 'most likely next token'.

+### Discriminative capabilities
+1. Sec 7.2.1 on why metrics like ROUGE is not sufficient

 seven